Warehouse Receiving Guide

 What is pre-receiving in a warehouse?

 Pre-receiving is a preparatory stage of the warehouse receiving process that ecommerce business owners must complete before any inventory is shipped or delivered to a warehouse.
-In this stage, you must decide on receiving requirements and fill out appropriate documentation, labeling materials, and order forms needed to ensure new inventory is received by the warehouse properly.
+In this stage, you must decide on receiving requirements and fill out appropriate documentation, labelling materials, and order forms needed to ensure new inventory is received by the warehouse properly.